Report: U.S. Army Ranger from South Carolina, killed while serving in Afghanistan, to be awarded Medal of Honor

 SUMMERVILLE, S.C.
-(WCBD) – A U.S. Army Ranger from Summerville – who was killed while serving in Afghanistan back in 2018 – is expected to be honored by President Joe Biden.
+(WCBD) – A U.S. Army Ranger from Summerville, who died while serving in Afghanistan back in 2018, is expected to be honored by President Joe Biden.

 The Washington Post reported on Wednesday that three soldiers, including Sgt.
 First Class Christopher Celiz, of Summerville, will be presented Medals of Honor posthumously for their actions in Iraq and Afghanistan.